Representations of the elliptic affine Hecke algebras

 \subsection{Localization}

 First, we show that it follows from Lurie's results that the $T$-equivariant cohomology theory satisfies the Atiyah-Bott-Berline-Vergne localization theorem, and consequently the stalks of the sheaf $\calF_T$ can be identified.
-The proof of the localization theorem in \cite{BrVerg} for singular cohomology goes almost non-changed in this setting.
-Nevertheless, for completeness we include the proof here.
+The proof presented here is kindly suggested to us by an anonymous referee.